Certificate IV in Education Support - CHC40213

 RMIT’s Certificate IV in Education Support is designed to provide you with the essential skills to work collaboratively with teachers and students in school and community settings.

-Successful completion of this qualification and meeting requirements will provide a pathway into the Diploma of Teacher Education Preparation program.
+Successful completion of this qualification and meeting requirements will provide a pathway into the Diploma of Teacher Education Preparation course.

 You will have the opportunity to put your learning into practice with our supervised vocational placement.